Mmelro/AssignmentSPA/README.txt

 cd AssignmentEngineAI

+NOTE: you will need to configure your .env file.
+Inside the backend folder, you will se an example of what your .env file should look like.
+You just have to insert your database access credentials.

 API

-Install dependencies for the backend – Inside the project folder, run the following commands:
+Install the dependencies for the backend – Inside the project folder, run the following commands:

 cd backend
 npm install